SMS Kaiser Max (1862): Service history

-Kaiser Max was built by the Stabilimento Tecnico Triestino (STT) shipyard; her keel was laid down in October 1861, and her completed hull was launched on 14 March 1862.
+Kaiser Max was built by the Stabilimento Tecnico Triestino (STT) shipyard; her keel was laid down in October 1861, and her completed hull was launched on 14 May 1862.
 Fitting-out work was completed the following year, when she was commissioned into the Austrian fleet.
 She proved to be very wet forward owing to her open bow, and as a result, tended to handle poorly.
 In June 1864, she collided with the British merchant ship Rapid off the coast of Portugal, severely damaging her.
 In June 1866, Italy declared war on Austria, as part of the Third Italian War of Independence, which was fought concurrently with the Austro-Prussian War.
 Rear Admiral Wilhelm von Tegetthoff, the commander of the Austrian Fleet, immediately began to mobilize his fleet.
 As the ships became fully crewed, they began to conduct training exercises in Fasana.
-Tegetthoff brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, refused to engage Tegetthoff.
+Tegetthoff brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, did not sortie to engage Tegetthoff.
+The Italian failure to give battle is frequently cited as an example of Persano's cowardice, but in fact, the Italian fleet was taking on coal and other supplies after the voyage from Taranto, and was not able to go to sea.
 Tegetthoff made another sortie on 6 July, but again could not bring the Italian fleet to battle.